Planning your Kitchen Cabinet Refinishing Project

 Decorators White is a great choice if you want the white look with a bit of the brightness intact.
 It is only slightly toned down from the standard shade of white so it is great if you want a touch of brightness in your project.

-“Samplize” is an online vender where you can get painted sample boards delivered quickly in any Benjamin Moore color.
+Samplize.com is an online vendor where you can get painted sample boards delivered quickly in any Benjamin Moore color.
 The cost is similar to a sample can of paint but is already applied on a board for you!

-When we begin phase 1 of your project, an average job is completed within a week.
+When we begin phase 1 of your project, an average size project is completed within a week.

-The final day of the process, phase 2, will usually be scheduled approximately two weeks from the date we began your project.
-This is the installation phase where you get your doors back and is finished within a day.
+The final day of the process, phase 2, will usually be scheduled approximately two to three weeks from the date we began your project.
+This is the installation phase where you get your doors back and is finished in one day.

 The one thing that should be waited on until we finish your in-home portion of work if possible is the under cabinet lighting.
 Depending on the style of lighting this can be difficult to work around when painting your cabinets.